 10. AMENDMENT TO CONDITIONS

 The Council may at its discretion, at any time add to, delete or amend any of these conditions.
-Amendments to the conditions will come into effect on the issue of a new licence, or the renewal of an existing licence.
+Amendments to the conditions will come into effect as soon as notification has been received by the licensed driver.